BijoyKM/farmorganiks/README.md

 # Farm Organiks - Harvesting Goodness

 This is a website for a fictional, family owned farm which only harvests organic produce in County Louth.
 In addition to this, the 70 acres of farm provides a special organic farming and picnic experience.
-The purpose of this website is to provide an online presence for the farm where customer can get information,about the farm, the organic produce they sell, and the farm trips available.
+The purpose of this website is to provide an online presence for the farm where customer can get information, about the farm, the organic produce they sell, and the various farm trips available.

 ![Farm Organiks Responsive Image](/assets/images/readmeimages/farm-organiks-responsive.jpg "Farm Organiks Responsive Image") The website can be viewed here.
 [Farm Organiks](https://bijoykm.github.io/farmorganiks)